Goorakh/RiskOfChaos/README.md

 * Prototype Models: Replaces all character models with their hitboxes
 * Pause: Pauses the run timer and effect activation, lasts 60 seconds
 * 2x Pickups: Doubles all dropped pickups, lasts 90 seconds
+* Enable Weak Points for All Damage: Enables the weak point check from Railgunner snipe to all damage, lasts 90 seconds
 </details>

 ### Twitch Integration: